Zhaoqing-wang/SlimR/README.md

     )
 ```

 **Important: This feature depends on the `presto` package.
-Please first run 'devtools::install_github (' immunogenomics/presto') 'if prompted to install the package.**
+Please first run 'devtools::install_github('immunogenomics/presto') 'if prompted to install the package.**

 *Note: Recommend using the parameter `sort_by = "logFC"` or using the parameter `sort_by = "FSS"` to use the 'Feature Significance Score' (FSS, product value of `log2FC` and `Expression ratio`) as the ranking basis.*